-We maintain a provider portal that gives you access to member eligibility, member roster, claim status, and remittance advice information.
-To register for the portal, you'll need a provider ID number.
-Please send an email to providerNetworkServices@coaccess.com for assistance.
+We maintain a provider portal that gives you access to member eligibility, member roster, claim status, claim appeals, prior authorization requests and remittance advice information.
+To register for the portal, please send an email to providerportal.support@coaccess.com.
+Include your TIN, NPI and contact information.
 Portal usernames and passwords are confidential and may not be shared.
 If your username or password has been compromised, contact Colorado Access immediately.